Diffusive stability of convective Turing patterns

 As in the existence problem \cite{WZ}, a new technical difficulty arising in the convective case is the presence of multiple moving coordinate frames, with periodic (cGL) waves moving at different speed than corresponding bifurcating traveling-wave solutions of \eqref{std}: specifically, speeds $-\omega/\kappa$ vs. $\Omega/k$ in \eqref{soln}.
 For the stability problem, there is yet a third relevant coordinate frame, further complicating the analysis.
 Namely, as described in Section \ref{sec:cglstability}, the linear stability analysis of periodic waves \eqref{GLper} of (cGL) is most conveniently carried out by reduction to constant coefficients, enforcing a coordinate frame ($\xi$ \eqref{form}) moving with speed $-\Im \tl(k_*,0)/k_*$ different from either $-\omega/\kappa$ or $\Omega/k$.

-Finally, we mention an important class of mechanochemical/hydrodynamical bifurcations arising, e.g., in vasculogenesis \cite{MO,Ma,Mai,SBP}, to which our assumptions do not apply, namely, systems $\d_t w+\d_x f(w)=g(w)+ \d_x(b(w)\d_x w)$, $w\in \R^n$ for which $g$ is of partial rank $r$, satisfying $\ell_j g\equiv 0$ for constant vectors $\ell_j$, $j=1, \dots, n-r$.
+Finally, we mention an important class of mechanochemical/hydrodynamical bifurcations arising, e.g., in vasculogenesis \cite{MO,Ma,Mai,SBP}, to which our assumptions {\it do not apply}, namely, systems $\d_t w+\d_x f(w)=g(w)+ \d_x(b(w)\d_x w)$, $w\in \R^n$ for which $g$ is of partial rank $r$, satisfying $\ell_j g\equiv 0$ for constant vectors $\ell_j$, $j=1, \dots, n-r$.
 As described further in \cite{WZ}, these possess {\it conservation laws} $ \int \ell_j w \, dx\equiv \const$, $j=1, \dots n-r$, as a consequence of which Hypothesis (H3) necessarily fails at $k=0$.
-This case has been treated in \cite{MC,S} for a model $O(2)$-invariant Swift-Hohenberg type equation possessing a single conservation law, with the result that behavior is well-predicted by an extended Ginzburg-Landau approximation consisting of a real Ginzburg-Landau equation in $A$, coupled with a scalar diffusion equation in $B$, where $A$ as here is amplitude of critical linear modes and $B$ is related to the conserved quantity induced by the conservation law.
+This case has been treated in \cite{MC,S} for a model $O(2)$-invariant Swift-Hohenberg type equation possessing a single conservation law, and in \cite{HSZ} for $SO(2)$ models of B\'enard-Marangoni and thin-film flow, with the result that behavior is well-predicted by an extended Ginzburg-Landau approximation consisting of a real Ginzburg-Landau equation in $A$, coupled with a scalar diffusion equation in $B$, where $A$ as here is amplitude of critical linear modes and $B$ is related to the conserved quantity induced by the conservation law.

-The extension of this analysis to the convective, multi-conservation law case relevant to vasculogenesis we consider an important open problem.
+The extension of this analysis to the general convective, multi-conservation law case relevant to vasculogenesis we consider an important open problem.
 An important further extension would be to treat the case of incomplete parabolicity $\det B=0$ occurring for a number of physical models.